MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-301.md

 -->

-As a procurement officer, use the report to:
+Procurement officers use the report to:

-* Keep track of vendor information, such as the vendor posting group, payment terms, and discount information, to ensure that all vendor transactions are processed accurately and efficiently
+* Manage vendor information, such as the vendor posting group, payment terms, and discount information, to ensure they process vendor transactions accurately and efficiently.
-* Help identify opportunities for cost savings or revenue generation by negotiating payment terms or discounts with vendors
+* Identify opportunities to save cost or generate revenue by negotiating payment terms or discounts with vendors.
-* Prepare vendor performance reports or dashboards for internal or external stakeholders based on the data obtained from the report
+* Get data to prepare vendor performance reports or dashboards for internal or external stakeholders.

-As a vendor manager, use the report to:
+Vendor managers use the report to:

-* Monitor vendor information, such as the vendor's priority level and payment history, to ensure that all vendor relationships are managed effectively and efficiently
+* Monitor vendor information, such as the vendor's priority level and payment history, to ensure they manage vendor relationships effectively.
-* Help identify areas for improvement in vendor performance and proactively address potential issues
+* Identify areas for improvement in vendor performance and proactively address potential issues.
-* Prepare vendor scorecards or performance reports for internal or external stakeholders based on the data obtained from the report
+* Get data to prepare vendor scorecards or performance reports for internal or external stakeholders.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze vendor information, such as payment terms and discount rates, to identify opportunities for cost savings or revenue generation
+* Analyze vendor information, such as payment terms and discount rates, to identify opportunities to save cost or generate revenue.
-* Help prepare financial reports, such as income statements or balance sheets, for internal or external stakeholders based on the vendor information obtained from the report
+* Get data to prepare financial reports such as income statements or balance sheets for internal or external stakeholders.
-* Monitor vendor performance and identify potential risks to financial performance based on the data obtained from the report
+* Monitor vendor performance and identify potential risks to financial performance.

 ## Try the report